sid3425/sid3425.github.io/README.md

 * Created an easy to use yet powerful system configuration for multiple use cases using the Nix language for the [NixOS](https://www.nixos.org) Linux distribution.
 [Link to Repository](github.com/sid3425/nixconfig)
 * Created my portfolio website using the Jekyll framework and hosted on GitHub pages.
 [Link to Repository](github.com/sid3425/sid3425.github.io)
 * Created a hand gesture detection system using Python.
 [Link to Repository](github.com/sid3425/Hand-Gesture-Detection)
-* Currently working on a simple cybersecurity game that simplifies different concepts regarding the same for general users and experts alike.
-[Link to Repository](github.com/sid3425/Cybersecurity-Game)

 ## Education
 * __B.Tech in Computer Science and Engineering__ at SRMIST, Kattankhulathur (2021-2025)